NicolaLovo/GoogleCloudNotes/ch4-Identity-and-Access-Management/ch4.1-cloud-iam.md

 - Google account -> an email address that is associated with a Google Account, including gmail.com or other domains
 - service account -> account for an application
 - Google group -> collection of google/service accounts, helps manage users at scale
-- G Suite Domain -> google accounts that have been created in an organization's G Suite account
+- G Suite Domain -> google accounts that have been created in an organization's G Suite account (e.g. @mycompany.com)
-- Cloud Identity Domain -> same as G Suite, but users don't have access to G Suite
+- Cloud Identity Domain -> same as G Suite, but users don't have access to G Suite applications and features
 - AllAuthenticatedUsers -> special identifier for anyone who is authenticated with a Google or service account
 - AllUsers -> special identifier for anyone